bytebase/bytebase.com/content/blog/1-9-1-new-features.md

 | JOIN ...
 USING(...)          | ✔️       | ❌          |
 | Common Table Expression(CTE) | ✔️       | ❌          |

-goInception claims to be able to anonymize data.
+goInception claims to be able to mask data.
 Still, it’s a bit too easy to bypass😓.
 Companies, if you use goInception, I am sweating for your data security.

-And unlike goInception, which only supports MySQL, we will soon bring full data anonymization capabilities to PostgreSQL.
+And unlike goInception, which only supports MySQL, we will soon bring full data masking capabilities to PostgreSQL.

 ## Summary